greenhat/ehrchain/README.md

 Provider starts with master key pair generation.

 ## Patient grants append access to the provider
-Patient creates a transaction(append-only contract) where puts one of their secondary public key, a provider's public key and a statement for the access properties (term, etc.).
+Patient creates a contract transaction(append contract) where puts one of their secondary public key, a provider's public key and a statement for the access properties (term, etc.).

 ## Provider appends a record for the patient
-Provider creates a key for AES-256 by getting SHA-256 digest from the following items:
+Provider creates an AES-256 key by getting SHA-256 digest from the following items:
  - shared secret using ECDH from provider's private key and patient's public key;
  - patient's public key;
  - provider's public key;
-This key is used to encrypt the record file.
+This key is used to encrypt each record file.
 The hash of the encrypted record file is put in the record transaction.
 Provider creates a transaction and signs it with it's private key.
-Transaction is valid only if if an append-only contract for this patient's public key exists in the blockchain and is active.
+Transaction is valid only if if an append contract for this patient's public key exists in the blockchain and is active.
 Contract is active if it's terms are valid and there is no revocation contract further in the blockchain that cancels it.
 Must be checked by a node mining a block as a part of transaction validity check.

 ## Patient grants read access to their records to a provider
-Patient creates a transaction(read-only contract) with their secondary key pairs (encrypted with provider's public key) from corresponding secondary public keys given to providers in the past and used to encrypt appended records.
-Most likely patient should give all their secondary private keys in case it's desirable for the provider to have access to future patient's records.
-Patient sign the transaction with one of the included secondary private key.
+Patient creates a contract transaction(read contract) with all AES-256 keys used in record transactions (record keys).
+FOr each record key provider's public key is stored to identify which AES-256 key to use for particular encrypted record.
+Record keys are encrypted with an AES-256 key derived by getting SHA-256 digest from:
+ - shared secret using ECDH from patient's private key and provider's public key;
+ - patient's public key;
+ - provider's public key;
+This method gives a provider access to the records created within existing append contracts with providers.
+When new provider gets append contract the patient should create new read contracts to give existing providers access to the records that would be created by this new provider.

 ## Provider reads patient's records
-Find a read-only contracts(transaction) with provider's public key.
-For the sake of anonymity provider have to go through all of them decrypting patient's private keys and fetching all patients records and then selecting the one.
-For a found read-only contract select transactions with all the patient's public keys.
-Check the transaction's signatures to be signed by authorized (through append-only contracts) providers.
-Use corresponding patient private keys to decrypt the records.
+Provider finds a read contracts(transactions) with it's own public key and decrypts included record keys with an AES-256 key derived by getting SHA-256 digest from:
+ - shared secret using ECDH from provider's private key and patient's public key;
+ - provider's public key;
+ - patient's public key;
+Each patient's record file is then can be decrypted with the appropriate record key found by provider's public key from  record transaction.

-## Patient revokes append-only contract
+## Patient revokes append contract
-Patient creates a transaction referencing an append-only contract (by transaction id) signed with the same secondary private key that was used in append-only contract.
+Patient creates a transaction referencing an append contract (by transaction id) signed with the same secondary private key that was used in append contract.